github/docs/data/reusables/dependabot/supported-package-managers.md

 * `gradle/libs.versions.toml` (for projects using a standard Gradle version catalog){% endif %}
 * Files included via the `apply` declaration that have `dependencies` in the filename.
 Note that `apply` does not support `apply to`, recursion, or advanced syntaxes (for example, Kotlin's `apply` with `mapOf`, filenames defined by property).

+{% data variables.product.prodname_dependabot %} uses information from the `pom.xml` file of dependencies to add links to release information in update pull requests.
+If the information is omitted from the `pom.xml` file, then it cannot be included in {% data variables.product.prodname_dependabot %} pull requests, see "[AUTOTITLE](/code-security/dependabot/ecosystems-supported-by-dependabot/optimizing-java-packages-dependabot)".

 {% ifversion dependabot-security-updates-gradle-support %}
 For {% data variables.product.prodname_dependabot_security_updates %}, Gradle support is limited to manual uploads of the dependency graph data using the {% data variables.dependency-submission-api.name %}.
 For more information about the {% data variables.dependency-submission-api.name %}, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api)."